bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol Release**
 - [ ] **Settings menu**
+- [ ] **Controller Support**
 - [ ] **Coin Gallery**
 - [ ] **More Content**
 - [ ] **Polish**
 - [ ] **Bugs**
+- [ ] **Coinsets** - multiple options for what coins form the coinpool.
+	- [ ] Complete - everything
+	- [ ] Classic - Olympians (the 13 original)
+	- [ ] Classic+ - Classic with a few more additions, around ~25 coins.
+	- [ ] Remix/Redux/Remake - Small sets of 25 coins, basically alternative Classic.
+	- [ ] Finesse - Tricky coins, hard to use
+	- [ ] Elements - Manipulation with lightning, freeze, ignite, wind coins.
+	- [ ] Heroic - No gods, instead only heroic greek figures.
+	- [ ] Worldly - nature themed coins, healing focus
+	- [ ] Corrupted - Coins with downsides
+	- [ ] Metamorphosis - Coins that trade, exchange, gain, destroy coins.
+	- [ ] Predestined - Absolutely no coins that reflip, focus on lucky/bless etc
+	- [ ] Fundamental - Absolutely no coins with Statuses.
+	- [ ] Oracle's Choice - randomized pool of 25 coins, changing daily.
+	- [ ] Charon's Choice - randomized pool of 25 coins, changes each time you choose it.